OpenScienceLabs/opensciencelabs.github.io/docs/analytics.md

 ## Design and deployment

 - `/analytics/` uses the existing MkDocs custom theme and its light/dark tokens.
-  The cards, CSS bar chart, and accessible table are server-rendered from the same validated report as `/analytics/data.json`.
+  Metric/comparison cards, daily line and monthly bar charts (inline SVG), audience rankings and accessible tables are server-rendered from the same validated report as `/analytics/data.json`.
 No authenticated report request or token reaches the browser.
-Analytics-page JavaScript only updates the three-day stale notice; existing site tracking is separate.
+Analytics-page JavaScript only switches charts and updates the three-day stale notice; existing site tracking is separate.
+  Without JavaScript, both charts and their expandable tables remain usable.
 - `scripts/analytics/export.py` uses Google's Python GA4 Data API client.
 A small filtered report discovers the property's IANA timezone from response metadata; no Admin API or manually synchronized timezone variable is needed.
   The next query requests `screenPageViews`, `activeUsers`, and `sessions` without dimensions across the entire 30-day window ending yesterday.
 The third query requests `screenPageViews` by `yearMonth` for the prior 12 completed months.
+Then it queries the preceding 30 days as a separate dimensionless summary, daily `screenPageViews` by `date`, and country, device and channel breakdowns for the current 30-day window: eight reports plus any pagination.
+  Both headline active-user totals are whole-period queries, never sums.
 - Every request applies an exact, case-insensitive `hostName` allowlist AND `platform = web`.
 Never put previews, localhost or unrelated domains in the allowlist.
 Hostnames are not inferred from the property, URL, or site tag.